junosuarez/sawtooth/README.md

 ## about

 When you go to access some data in your application, where does it come from?
-It could be in memory, but maybe you also have an on-disk cache, and you might have a remoe location, say a REST api.
+It could be in memory, but maybe you also have an on-disk cache, and you might have a remote location, say a REST api.
 Now what you've got is a problem of [spatial locality](http://en.wikipedia.org/wiki/Locality_of_reference), and it might be a good idea to separate the concern of tracking down where the data is away from the rest of your application.

 In the above example, you would have 3 tiers of data access, sorted by latency: